Alabama town's first Black mayor, who had been locked out of office, wins election

 Newbern's mayor-council government had not been put to a vote for six decades.
 Instead, town officials held “hand-me-down” positions, with each mayor appointing a successor who appointed the council members, according to the lawsuit filed by Braxton and others.
 The result was an overwhelmingly white government in a town where Black residents outnumber white residents 2-1.

-Braxton, a volunteer firefighter, qualified in 2020 to run for the non-partisan position of mayor, and since was the only candidate, he became the mayor-elect without an election.
+Braxton, a volunteer firefighter, qualified in 2020 to run for the nonpartisan position of mayor, and since he was the only candidate, he became the mayor-elect without an election.
 He then appointed a new town council, as other mayors have done.

 “I didn’t get a chance to serve but one year out of the five years,” said Braxton, who finally occupied the office last year after a three-year legal battle.